mavenagi-apps/chatbot/README.md

 # Deploying the App Via JS Widget

-Note: As of 11/14 the widget.js change is not in prod.
-So this app can be previewed (see below section) but the embed won't work until approx 11/19

 1. Include the below javascript to install the chat widget on your website.

 ```